1 Realize the right situation

 # 2 Do not be a bumblebee

 Huge, best yet uncontrolled steps on the way to the net are the number one killer for your volley.
 And so for your entire network game.
 By taking these big steps, you’re depriving yourself of control over the game situation.
 Use small, fast steps.
 Similar to your strokes from the baseline.
-You have to be ready to stop or change your direction at any time.
+You have to be ready to stop or change your direction at any time to accept the incoming ball, especially a drop shot.
 This is not possible with big steps.

 # 3 Take the right path

 “Follow Your Strike, Marco” – My former coach was very keen that his charges follow his own attack ball.
-Do not just go after your preparatory stroke.
-Many players are moving forward in the middle – they want to cover the net.
+Make sure you do not just go after your preparatory stroke.
+Many move forward in the middle – they want to cover the net.
 Some also run in a certain direction.
 Because they think that their opponent will play in this very corner.
 But the correct thing is simply to follow the direction of your attack stroke.
 In this way, you shorten the angle for your opponent.

 # 4 Be ready – the ready jump